Types of Term Life Insurance

 How to Get Term Life Insurance Quotes

 When you know which type of term life insurance you need, you can start shopping for policy quotes online.
-You can visit insurance company websites or use free online comparison tools.
+You can visit insurance company websites or explore 5 ways to get term life insurance.

 If you’re interested in no medical exam term life insurance, you can get quotes and buy a policy very quickly.
 The average qualified applicant can typically select coverage amounts from $50,000 to $400,000 and coverage periods of 10, 15, or 20 years.
 However, rates can be more expensive with no medical exam policies.